standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 Creating reusable and portable [code](../glossary.md#code) enables policy makers, developers and designers to reuse what has been developed, to test it, to improve it and contribute those improvements back, leading to better quality, cheaper maintenance and higher reliability.

 Thoughtfully and purposefully designing a [codebase](../glossary.md#codebase) for reusability allows for the mission, vision and scope of the codebase to be shared by multiple parties.
-Codebases used by multiple parties are more likely to benefit from a self-sustaining community.
+Codebases developed and used by multiple parties are more likely to benefit from a self-sustaining community.

 Organizing a codebase such that it is composed of well documented modules improves reusability and maintainability.
 A module is easier to reuse in [another context](../glossary.md#different-contexts) if its purpose is clearly documented.